Jaïro Riedewald: Ajax

-2016–17

 After Ajax lost the Eredivisie title to PSV on the last matchday of the season by drawing to De Graafschap, manager De Boer decided to leave the club.
 His successor Peter Bosz decided to use Riedewald more as a defensive midfielder during the opening of the season.
 On 15 September 2016, Riedewald scored the rebound of Davy Klaassen's missed penalty in a Europa League match against Panathinaikos, his first goal for Ajax since his debut match.

 Crystal Palace

-In July 2017, Riedewald signed a five-year contract with Premier League side Crystal Palace for an undisclosed fee, believed to be in the region of £8m.
+In July 2017, Riedewald reunited with former Ajax manager Frank de Boer signing a five-year contract with Premier League side Crystal Palace for an undisclosed fee, believed to be in the region of £8m.

-He was named the club's player of the month in January 2020 and again in October 2020.
-He scored his first goal for Palace in a 2-1 away win over Fulham on 24 October 2020.
+He was named the club's player of the month in January and October 2020.
+He scored his first goal for Palace in a 2–1 away win over Fulham on 24 October 2020.

 In February 2021, Riedewald extended his contract with Crystal Palace until 2024.
+In June 2024, Palace announced that he would be leaving the club upon the expiry of his contract on 30 June.

+Royal Antwerp

+On 13 August 2024, Riedewald joined Belgian club Royal Antwerp on a one-year contract.

+Sheffield United

+On 17 October 2025, Riedewald joined Sheffield United on a short-term deal until January 2026.

 International career

 Riedewald received his first call up to the senior Netherlands team in August 2015.
-On 6 September, he made his official debut for Oranje against Turkey.
+On 6 September, he made his official debut for the Oranje against Turkey.

+In 2024, despite no longer being eligible to switch nationality, Riedewald reportedly expressed interest in playing for the Indonesian national team.

 Personal life

-Born in Haarlem, Riedewald is of mixed Dutch, Surinamese and Indonesian heritage.
-His father hails from Suriname, while his mother is of half Dutch, half Indonesian descent.
+Born in Haarlem, Riedewald is of mixed Dutch, Surinamese, and Indonesian heritage.
+His father is Surinamese, while his mother has mixed Dutch-Indonesian ancestry.